MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/includes/beethoven-trial.md

 ---
 author: edupont04
 ms.topic: include
-ms.date: 02/23/2022
+ms.date: 06/08/2022
 ms.author: edupont
-ms.openlocfilehash: 8f46c780d88df95264137814f0f49d72dd17bc75
+ms.openlocfilehash: fd1448c9fd32b359bf40a02b90a3ee6a66a5d685
-ms.sourcegitcommit: 6d48c1f601ed22b6b0358311baf63c073ab75e64
+ms.sourcegitcommit: 7b6d70798b4da283d1d3e38a05151df2209c2b72
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 03/01/2022
+ms.lasthandoff: 06/12/2022
-ms.locfileid: "8367327"
+ms.locfileid: "8950271"
 ---
 ## <a name="sign-up"></a>Sign-up

 ### <a name="which-email-address-i-should-use-to-sign-up"></a>Which email address I should use to sign up?

 Use your work or school email address.
 We'll establish your trial on your crganisation’s account.
-You cannot use email addresses provided by consumer email services or telecommunication providers, such as outlook.com, hotmail.com, gmail.com, and others.
+You can't use email addresses provided by consumer email services or telecommunication providers, such as *outlook.com*, *hotmail.com*, *gmail.com*, and others.

 ### <a name="what-are-the-system-requirements-for-the-trial"></a>What are the system requirements for the trial?